 Despite that, the firm says that it takes work/life balance very seriously.
 Certainly there's "no face time required".
 There are pastoral schemes in place for assistants and mentoring programmes for trainees, and several support staff, assistants and partners take advantage of part time or flexible working schemes.
 Unusually for a big firm, it's possible for a part time assistant to be promoted straight to the partnership.
 And you get to work in the very smart London Bridge HQ overlooking the river, Sadiq Khan's office and Tower Bridge.

 On the downside, trainees say that there's not as much hands on experience in departments outside of property and litigation, but such is the lot at all large firms working on billion pound deals.
 In general, training here seems to be, well, a real laugh.
 Bank on spending at least one of your six seats overseas - and, if you're really lucky, two.
 And there's oodles of sporting and drinking activity.
-Having said all that, there's a whispered suggestion that it all comes to an end on qualification and the true face of the firm shows - "that of a greasy old bum".

 Final word to the most excitable associate in law firm history: "A great law firm, the perfect balance...top quality work, top quality people.
 The meeting rooms have toffee crisps - for free.
 It is like if a law firm was also a children's story."
 Hmm.